vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 Windows Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To install on Windows, simply double-click on the downloaded installer file to open it.
 Run through the prompts on the installer.
 Once you finish the install process, Interface will open, and you will be able to log in and begin exploring the metaverse.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Mac Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this time, the Vircadia installer for Mac is unsigned, so you will need give the OS permission to install and the application.
+At this time, the Vircadia installer for Mac is unsigned, so you will need give the OS permission to install the application.

 1. Open the downloaded installer dmg file.
 2. Agree to the License Agreement.
 3. Drag Vircadia to the Applications folder.
-4. Try open the Interface.app.
+4. Try opening Interface.app.
 You will be prompted that macOS will not open the file because it is unsigned.
 5. Open **System Preferences > Security & Privacy**.
 On older macOS versions this might be in **System Preferences > General**.
 6. Next to the warning indicating that Interface is blocked, click 'Open Anyway'.
 7. Confirm that you want to open the application.
-8. Allow microphone access if prompted to be able to talk inside the application.
+8. Allow microphone access if prompted, in order to be able to talk inside the application.

 At this point, Interface will open and you will be able to log in and begin exploring the metaverse.